Arresting gear: Arresting engines

-Advanced Arresting Gear landing system
+Electromagnetic arresting gear

 Electromagnets are being used in the new Advanced Arresting Gear (AAG) system on American aircraft carriers.
 The current system (above) relies on hydraulics to slow and stop a landing aircraft.
 While the hydraulic system is effective, as demonstrated by more than fifty years of implementation, the AAG system offers a number of improvements.
 The current system is unable to capture unmanned aerial vehicles (UAVs) without damaging them due to extreme stresses on the airframe.
 UAVs do not have the necessary mass to drive the large hydraulic piston used to trap heavier, manned airplanes.
-By using electromagnetics the energy absorption is controlled by a turbo-electric engine.
+By using electromagnetics, the energy absorption is controlled by a turbo-electric engine.
 This makes the trap smoother and reduces shock on airframes.
 Even though the system will look the same from the flight deck as its predecessor, it will be more flexible, safe, and reliable, and will require less maintenance and manning.
 This system is being trialed on the and will be installed on all of the s.

+Aside from the AAG deployed on the American aircraft carriers, the Chinese Navy also deployed electromagnetic arresting gear on their Chinese aircraft carriers, such as the Type 003 Fujian.